corydodt/Hypy/README.txt

 ~~~~~~~~~~~~
 First things first.
 Hypy depends on `Hyper Estraier`_.

-Source code and a binary installer of Hyper Estraier for Windows can be found at
+Source code of Hyper Estraier, and a binary installer for Windows, can be
-the `Hyper Estraier`_ website.
+found at the `Hyper Estraier`_ website.

 .. _Hyper Estraier: http://hyperestraier.sourceforge.net/